r-lib/pkgbuild/README.md

 # Build a package
 pkgbuild::build("/path/to/my/package")

-# Run your own code in an environment guarnteed to
+# Run your own code in an environment guaranteed to
 # have build tools available
 pkgbuild::with_build_tools(my_code)
 ```